Farhandotshaikh/ElementusLabs/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to Blend.CSS, please check out our [Contribution Guidelines](CONTRIBUTING.md) for more information.
+If you'd like to contribute to Elementus, please check out our [Contribution Guidelines](CONTRIBUTING.md) for more information.

 ## License